 Community Contribution Please indicate your community contributions.
-I will observe who has been giving help on the bboard but indicate it here what kinds of help you provided.
+I will observe who has been giving help on the bboard but indicate in this section what kinds of help you provided to make sure I account for it.

 Also, if you figured out how to do something that isn't easy to find or documented well, or if you just came up with a simple example of how to do something that you wished you had available at the start, please write it up so that we can make it available to future users.
 Include it as a section in your report, but also send me a zip/tar file of the example and the document as well so that I can post it.